Ryan Tafazolli: Early life

 Tafazolli was born in Sutton, Greater London.
-He is of Iranian descent.
+He is of Iranian descent and has dual nationality.

 Club career

 Early career

 Tafazolli joined the Southampton Academy in 2005.
 He went on to captain the successful under-18 youth team and also the reserve team.

 His first taste of first-team football came after he joined Conference Premier team Salisbury City on a one-month loan starting October 2009, but his professional debut against York City on 10 October 2009 was a disaster, as he was sent off in the second half.
 Nevertheless, Salisbury City won the match 1–0.
 Tafazolli later played five league games and one FA Cup fixture before returning to his parent club in December.
 After still not breaking into the squad at Southampton, he returned to Salisbury in 2011 for three months, playing three times in the FA Trophy.

-After being released by Southampton, Tafazolli went on trial with Eastleigh and Reading in an effort to win a contract with the club.
+After being released by Southampton in May 2011, Tafazolli went on trial with Eastleigh and Reading in an effort to win a contract with the club.
 However, Tafazolli's best efforts to win a contract with these clubs failed.
 He subsequently joined Isthmian League Premier Division side Concord Rangers, where he had a brief spell.

 In April 2012, Tafazolli joined Southern Premier League side Cambridge City on a short-term contract.
 He played six games for City, helping them reach the promotion playoffs.

 Mansfield Town

-2012–13

 Tafazolli signed for Conference club Mansfield Town on 20 August 2012.
 Tafazolli made his Mansfield Town debut on 15 September 2012, in a 2–0 win over Braintree Town.
 Despite an injured hamstring for most of the campaign, during which time he only picked up five league appearances, at the end of Mansfield's title-winning season he was offered a new contract with the club.

-2013–14

 At the start of the 2013–14 season, Tafazolli changed his shirt number from 32 to 12.
-Tafazolli started the season on the bench, making his first start in a 3–0 win over Northampton Town on 21 September 2013.
+Tafazolli started the season on the bench, making his first English Football League start in a 3–0 win over Northampton Town on 21 September 2013.
 Tafazolli soon suffered a knee injury that kept him out for a month.
 He made his return on 29 December 2013, when Mansfield Town won 2–1 against Cheltenham Town.
 From that point on, Tafazolli established himself and joined up with various partners in defence.
 His first goal for the club came on 8 March 2014 in a 2–1 win over Newport County and he scored another in a 3–0 win over Rochdale a week later.
 At the end of the 2013–14 season, Tafazolli won three awards; Fans' player of the season, Chairman and Directors' player of the season, and the Stags' Association player of the season despite only making 24 appearances.

 On 18 June 2014, Tafazolli accepted a new contract offered by the club.